 Illinois Layoffs — March 2017

-Employers in Illinois reported 1 WARN Act notices in March 2017, displacing an estimated 10 workers.
+Employers in Illinois recorded 1 WARN Act notices in March 2017, covering approximately 10 workers.
 The average filing covered 10 workers, with 0 closures among the notices.

 Industry Breakdown